 Pets have paperwork too

 Germans love animals, especially dogs.
 You’ll find that most of Germany is ridiculously dog-friendly and that German dogs tend to be immaculately well-behaved.
-If you are also thinking of bringing your pup along, keep in mind that, like any member of the family, you’ll need to register your pet, get the appropriate insurance, and pay dog taxes.
+If you are also thinking of bringing your pup along, keep in mind that you’ll also need to register your pet, get the appropriate insurance, and pay dog taxes.
 Read my full post about moving with your dog here.